13th European Conference on Software Architecture (ECSA) - 9-13 September 2019, Paris France

-ECSA/SPLC Doctoral Symposium Keynote Speaker: Professor Carlo Ghezzi
+ECSA/SPLC Doctoral Symposium Keynote: Professor Carlo Ghezzi

 Becoming and being a researcher--what I wish someone would have told me when I started doing research